Clubs and Leagues: Group Skates

 The first weekend of August, Empire organizes the Big Apple Roll, four days (Thursday through Sunday) of group skates, clinics, dining, and other events that attracts skaters from up and down the East Coast.
 Group skate distances vary, some as short as just 10 miles but there will be a couple of 20 or a bit longer.

 The last Saturday of October, Empire does a 34-mile (55 km) skate to Sleepy Hollow for Hallowe'en festivities.
 The tour starts at Columbus Circle in Manhattan and heads north via city bikepaths.
-Once in Westchester County, the toute might follow the South County Trail for a ways, but at one point or another, it will switch over to follow Route 9 (very skateable as of October 2016) to complete the distance to Tarrytown and Sleepy Hollow.
+Once in Westchester County, the route might follow the South County Trail for a ways, but at one point or another, it will switch over to follow Route 9 (very skateable as of October 2016) to complete the distance to Tarrytown and Sleepy Hollow.
 Shorter options are available if you join the Hallowe'en skate at some intermediate point such as Inwood or Yonkers.
+Despite the distance, the pace is very moderate, with long rest stops at points where late-joining skaters can hook in.
 There will also be a sag wagon.

 Time's Up!
 Group Bike/Skate Events